top of page

 5. Separation for 5 years

-Interestingly enough, adultery cannot be used as a reason for same sex couples.
+Interestingly enough, adultery often could not been used as a grounds of divorce for same sex couples.

-Harrowingly enough, UK law only recognises adultery as sexual conduct between members of the opposite sex.
+Adultery is only recognised as sexual conduct between members of the opposite sex.
 Therefore, using this definition members of the same sex cannot commit adultery.

 I’m in a same-sex marriage, what is void and voidable?